dariolitardi/smartecgrepo/README.md

 Figure 7 - **Comparison between the number of instances and the execution times of the entire execution time (the time from when a beat is detected until when the data is sent via Bluetooth)**

-This result indicates that the most relevance limitation is low computational performance of the STM32 board due to a low CPU frequency (84 Mhz).
+This result indicates that the most significant limitation is low computational performance of the STM32 board due to a low CPU frequency (84 Mhz).

 ### Accuracy